Alan69/blaze_net/README.md

 ```

 ## Documentation
-For more information on how to use BlazeNet, please refer to the documentation.
+For more information on how to use BlazeNet, please refer to the documentation https://pypi.org/project/blaze-net/.

 ## Contributing
 Contributions are welcome!
 If you find a bug or have a feature request, please open an issue or submit a pull request.